-[Nutrition](https://mountainside.com/blog/wellness/building-the-perfect-plate) and brain activity are closely linked.
-Mountainside Treatment Center nutritionist Joyce Faraj, PhD, RDN, recommends consuming foods that are nutrient-dense and high in fiber – foods that are absorbed by the “good bacteria” in our intestines, or the gut microbiome (which is responsible for vitamin production), and lower our levels of systemic inflammation.
-Minimizing inflammation through healthy eating is important because this practice reduces the risk of developing physical conditions like irritable bowel disease, blood clots, and coronary heart disease, in addition to mental health threats such as depression.
+Nutrition and brain activity are closely linked.
+Mountainside Treatment Center nutritionist Joyce Faraj, PhD, RDN, recommends consuming foods that are nutrient-dense and high in fiber – foods that are absorbed by the “good bacteria” in our intestines, or the gut microbiome which is responsible for vitamin production), and lower our levels of systemic inflammation.
+Minimizing inflammation through healthy eating is important because this practice reduces the risk of developing ailments like irritable bowel syndrome, blood clots, and coronary heart disease, in addition to mental health threats such as depression.

 Some people may find themselves undereating because work and other obligations might take the place of meals, but this is a practice to stay away from.
 Not eating for extended periods of time makes people more likely to overeat when they are presented with food, and even worse, causes those recovering from drug addiction and alcoholism to experience cravings.

-Faraj cautions that “Skipping meals often leads to us muting our ‘internal hunger button’ and blood sugar levels falling below our desired range, which may start a cascade of lethargy or fatigue, potential anxiety, cravings, impaired decision making, increased aggressiveness, all of which are unwanted feelings that can lead to cravings.”
+Faraj cautions that “skipping meals often leads to us muting our ‘internal hunger button’ and leads to blood sugar levels falling below our desired range, which may start a cascade of lethargy or fatigue, potential anxiety, cravings, impaired decision making, or increased aggressiveness – all of which are unwanted feelings that can lead to cravings.”
 Intuitive eating – including knowing when to eat – is crucial, and everyone should learn to distinguish between which foods cause our bodies and minds to deteriorate versus foods that provide us with nutritional value.

 A healthy diet can boost your energy and your mood.
 You should turn to foods such as fruits, vegetables, whole grains, healthy fats such as avocado and olive oil, and protein from plant and animal sources for a nutritional pick-me-up.
 Proteins, which are also ideal for snacking, include eggs, chicken, and fish as well as seeds, nuts, and tofu.
 Faraj recommends incorporating at least one protein and at least two foods from the other categories into every meal for a well-balanced diet and a happier mindset.

 Frequent alcohol consumption leads to high glucose levels in the body and harms the mind by altering the brain’s dopamine system.
-Certain foods are notorious for causing similar spikes in blood sugar, therefore provoking [alcoholic cravings and relapse](http://twelvewellness.com/eating-to-prevent-alcohol-cravings-and-relapse/).
-Those looking to avoid these episodes should stay away from refined carbohydrates, [sugar](https://mountainside.com/blog/healthy-living/should-you-really-drop-sugar-from-your-diet), dairy, and caffeine in large quantities.
-These foods destabilize blood sugar levels and lack nutritional value compared to fiber- and vitamin- rich foods.
+Certain foods are notorious for causing similar spikes in blood sugar, therefore provoking alcohol cravings and relapse.
+Those looking to avoid these episodes should stay away from refined carbohydrates, sugar, dairy, and caffeine in large quantities.
+These foods destabilize blood sugar levels and lack nutritional value compared to fiber and vitamin-rich foods.
 Comfort foods may seem inviting, but they can have lasting negative consequences on the mind and body.

 Establishing healthy nutritional habits can prove challenging, but the task is not impossible, especially for those who have already proven themselves capable of overcoming major hurdles such as a substance abuse problem.
 Allocating additional time towards meal preparation and mindfulness about the types of foods you are consuming can have a beneficial impact on your physical, mental, and spiritual wellness.